 |before 1923||no longer protected by copyright|

 |1923-1963||Still protected by copyright law if renewed; check for renewal at Stanford Copyright Renewal Database and the Library of Congress Copyright Database to cover the entire date range.|

 |1964-1977||Still protected by copyright law.
 Protected 28+67=95 years from initial copyright date.|

 |1978-||Still protected by copyright law.
 The period of copyright protection is governed by complex rules.
 Generally speaking copyright protection ends 70 years after death of author.|

-For a similar but more detailed table, see Copyright Term and the Public Domain in the United States, by Peter B. Hirtle.
+For a similar but much more detailed table, see Copyright Term and the Public Domain in the United States, by Peter B. Hirtle.

 Finally, remember, it may be easier to ask the copyright holder for permission to copy than to research the status of a work.
-Also, keep in mind that the "fair use" provisions of the law are very generous to those copying for educational, not-for-profit purposes.
-For additional information, see circular 21 which explains fair use provisions of the law in an educational context.